A Year of Plant Pathogens

 8th September 2024

 Contarinia dipsacearum on Succisa pratensis at Murlough NNR, Down.
 One or several larvae sit at the base of an unopened flower.
 The tell-tale sign is that galled flowers are surrounded by open flowers, as if they should also be open.
 There is only a single other record for this species from Ireland or Britain, from London in 1947.
-It may turn out to be genuinely rare, though the subtle symptoms means these flower-galling Dasineura are easily overlooked.
+It is apparently genuinely rare, though the subtle symptoms means these flower-galling Dasineura are easily overlooked.

 13th September 2024